WCB Service Updates

 All services to employers are continuing, just differently.

 Claim registration and assessments are continuing, and we’re supporting prevention and return-to-work in workplaces.
-Most of our services continue, they’re just being delivered from a distance.

 Register for MyAccount, and leverage technology to communicate with us.